Sokolov, Czech Republic: History

 The first written mention of Sokolov is from 13 April 1279 under the name Falkenau / Falknov.
-The town was a property of noble families of Nothaft and later Schlick.
-The Schlick family built here a small castle, which was rebuilt in the 16th century.
+The town was a property of the noble families of Nothaft and later Schlick.
+The Schlick family had built here a small castle, which was rebuilt in the 16th century.

-After the Battle of White Mountain the Nostitz family gained Sokolov.
+After the Battle of White Mountain, the Nostitz family gained Sokolov.
 During the Thirty Years' War the town and the castle was repeatedly burned out.
 The town and the castle was recovered in the 1760s by Johann Hartwig of Nostitz-Rieneck.
 In the 18th century, there was a great expansion of urban crafts and hop growing.

 From 1867 to 1918, the town was part of Austria-Hungary, head of the Falkenau an der Eger District, one of the 94 Bezirkshauptmannschaften in Bohemia.
 In 1919, the town, being part of the continuous German Sprachraum, was proclaimed part of the Republic of German-Austria, but shortly afterwards became part of the First Czechoslovak Republic.

-From 1938 to 1945, the town was occupied by Nazi Germany and administered as part of Reichsgau Sudetenland.
+From 1938 to 1945, the town was occupied by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 During World War II, in April 1941, the Stalag 359 prisoner-of-war camp was established in the town by the occupiers, however, it was relocated to Poniatowa in German-occupied Poland in September 1941.
 The town was also the site of a sub-camp of the Flossenbürg concentration camp, which was liberated the U.S. 1st Infantry Division on 6 May 1945.
-Nearly all of the town's population, being Germans, were expelled after 1945 in accordance with the Potsdam Agreement.
+Nearly all of the town's ethic German population was expelled after 1945 in accordance with the Potsdam Agreement.